Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Method

 While deformations in the human face are primarily attributed to the activation and motion of the underlying muscles and bones respectively, they can also be a result of deformations in other parts of the face (e.g., a wide smile can cause the skin around the eyes to fold); therefore, the localized per-vertex information of deformation needs to be shared with other vertices.
 For this reason, we model the submodules of the feature encoding network with edge convolutional layers, dubbed \textit{EdgeConv}, introduced in DGCNN \citep{wang2019dynamic} which is capable of aggregating neighborhood information in feature space rather than coordinate space by dynamically constructing a $k$-NN graph in each layer.

 We initialize the first $k$-NN graph of the network using geodesic distances based on the edge information of the LR mesh in the rest pose.
-The subsequent graphs are constructed on-the-fly in their learned feature spaces.
-The motivation is to encourage capturing \textit{local} spatial correlations in the first submodule and potentially \textit{global} feature correlations in the subsequent submodules (discussed more in Sec. \ref {ss:ablation_correlation}).
+The subsequent graphs are constructed on the fly in their learned feature spaces.
+The motivation is to encourage capturing \textit{local} spatial correlations in the first submodule and potentially \textit{global} feature correlations in the subsequent submodules (discussed more in Section \ref {ss:ablation_correlation}).

 We apply max and average pooling on the intermediate outputs from EdgeConv to extract global features.
 They are repeated and concatenated with the outputs from EdgeConv and the preceding input encoding feature, which are then passed through a shared fully connected network.
 We repeat the submodule $S=2$ times with the intermediate outputs from one module passed as input to the next.
 The output of the last submodule is concatenated with all of the previous $S$ intermediate features (including the position-encoded input) to construct the final encoded feature.
 Specifically, denoting the output of the $s^{th}$ submodule for the $i^{th}$ LR mesh vertex as $\z^L_i \in \R^{D_s}$, the final encoded output has the dimension of $\z^L_i\in\R^{\sum_{s=0}^SD_s}$.
 In our implementation, we used $S=2$ with $D_1=64$ and $D_2=128$.